-- Cutting the skin to help medicine get into the bloodstream - Putting the mother and child in a grave to remove evil spirits - Eating dog meat to remove evil spirits - Burning the skin to drain fluid when someone has hydrocephalus - · Ask, "What are ways to reduce the risk of these disabilities?" - Ask, "What is the responsibility of the family and community when it comes to children with these disabilities?" - Ask, "What challenges do children with these disabilities face?" - Ask, "Can children with disabilities like these go to school?" - Ask, "What do you do if you encounter children with these disabilities who have not yet been diagnosed or had proper intervention? - Then ask, "What are ways to reduce the risk of these disabilities?" - Explain that you will now present information that has helped to enhance the reputations of many traditional healers because it includes medical best practices that have been proven to help people with disabilities. - Also explain that, when people improve, it builds trust with the traditional healer who has helped them, and they will tell others in the community.
+- Cutting the skin to help medicine get into the bloodstream - Putting the mother and child in a grave to remove evil spirits - Eating dog meat to remove evil spirits - Burning the skin to drain fluid when someone has hydrocephalus - Ask, "What happens if children like these do not get an intervention?" - Ask, "What is the responsibility of the family and community when it comes to children with these disabilities?" - Ask, "What challenges do children with these disabilities face?" - Ask, "Can children with disabilities like these go to school?" - Ask, "What do you do if you encounter children with these disabilities who have not yet been diagnosed or had proper intervention?" - Then ask, "What are ways to reduce the risk of some of these disabilities?" - Explain that you will now present information that has helped many CHPs serve their communities because it includes medical best practices that have been proven to help people with disabilities. - Also explain that, when people improve, it builds trust with the CHP who has helped them, and they will tell others in the community.